World Wide Web Consortium: Candidate recommendation (CR)

-A candidate recommendation is a version of a standard that is more mature than the WD.
+A candidate recommendation is a version of a more mature standard than the WD.
 At this point, the group responsible for the standard is satisfied that the standard meets its goal.
-The purpose of the CR is to elicit aid from the development community as to how implementable the standard is.
+The purpose of the CR is to elicit aid from the development community on how implementable the standard is.

-The standard document may change further, but at this point, significant features are mostly decided.
-The design of those features can still change due to feedback from implementors.
+The standard document may change further, but significant features are mostly decided at this point.
+The design of those features can still change due to feedback from implementers.

 Proposed recommendation (PR)

 A proposed recommendation is the version of a standard that has passed the prior two levels.
 The users of the standard provide input.
 At this stage, the document is submitted to the W3C Advisory Council for final approval.

 While this step is important, it rarely causes any significant changes to a standard as it passes to the next phase.

 W3C recommendation (REC)

 This is the most mature stage of development.
 At this point, the standard has undergone extensive review and testing, under both theoretical and practical conditions.
-The standard is now endorsed by the W3C, indicating its readiness for deployment to the public, and encouraging more widespread support among implementors and authors.
+The standard is now endorsed by the W3C, indicating its readiness for deployment to the public, and encouraging more widespread support among implementers and authors.

 Recommendations can sometimes be implemented incorrectly, partially, or not at all, but many standards define two or more levels of conformance that developers must follow if they wish to label their product as W3C-compliant.